TSX-V: ROCK Last: $0.03 Change: 0.00 OTCQB: RRRLF Last: $0.02 Change: 0.00

 The copper industry is a major contributor to the global economy.
 According to The Copper Alliance, one tonne of copper brings functionality in 40 cars, powers 100,000 mobile phones, enables operations in 400 computers, and distributes electricity to 30 homes.
 Important characteristics of copper include: its electrical and thermal properties, toughness and recyclability, it is non-magnetic, antimicrobial, and catalytic.
 Copper is cost efficient compared to other materials with similar attributes.
 The metal is a vital resource for current and future industries including electricity generation and distribution, medicine, automobiles and renewable energy.

 In addition, the copper industry supports sustainable economies.
-According to the leader of one global mining company, the global mining industry drives almost half of the world’s gross domestic product (GDP), either on a direct basis or through the use of products that facilitate other industries.
 Mines create employment opportunities, support and strengthen community public transportation systems, commercial/business infrastructures, community energy demands, and enable farmers to produce more and get their products to markets.

 Global Copper Demand: